Yaoir/SimpleAPI/README.md

    arbitrary limit, rather than being limited to integers that fit in 64 bits.
    Aribitrary precision in Go can be added with the **math/big** package. https://golang.org/pkg/math/big/

+   Another option is to create a custom type that supports larger integer sizes than the hardware.
+For example, a 256-bit integer can be stored as a slice (array) of 32 bytes (unsigned 8-bit integers).
+(The number of bytes used to hold the number can be configurable.)
+Then custom binary-to-alpha function can be written to convert that into ASCII/Unicode for making the binary number into a string of digits.
+Other operations need to be supported, such as addition and subtraction, and comparisons.
+The advantage here would be a moderate loss in throughput, while supporting much larger (and more) numbers in the sequence.

 2. Is there a preference for how to handle overflow (the next in the sequence being higher than a pre-defined limit) and underflow (the previous number